 You could be owed £1,000s in Royal Liver FSAVC compensation if you were mis-sold.

-Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Royal Liver; consumers were misguided about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most customers were told by Royal Liver that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many consumers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Royal Liver; consumers were misguided about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most consumers were informed by Royal Liver that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.